Storidge/cio-user-docs/operations/backup_minio.md

 ## 4. Create backup service

+<h3>With command line options</h3>

+You can use the command line options of `cio backup create` to set the backup parameters for a volume.

-Create a volume test for the backup service.
+First, create a volume test for the backup service.

 ```
 cio volume create test -D
 ```